Infant Jaundice and Birth Injuries

-This kind of jaundice is rarely seen in in formula fed infants, affecting only .1% of newborns taking formula.
+While breastfeeding is great, his kind of jaundice is rarely seen in formula-fed infants, affecting only .1% of newborns taking formula.
+Breastfed infants are far more likely to develop jaundice.
 Infants with non-physiologic jaundice may appear normal and grow as expected during the first weeks after birth.

 How do you tell the difference between physiologic and pathological jaundice?
 The careful doctor will simply plot hour-specific bilirubin on a graph.
 This is the kind of plan and diligence that protects newborn babies.

-So while the risk of long lasting harm is low, the risks are so grave that infant jaundice still needs to be taken seriously and properly monitored and managed by both parents and pediatricians alike.
-If newborn jaundice is ignored and not treated, more serious cases occasionally develop into a very serious and even life threatening situation.
-In the worst case scenario untreated infant jaundice can eventually progress into a rare but deadly condition called kernicterus resulting in permanent injury to the brain.
-There is also a fear bilirubin, the toxin produced by jaundice, may cause brain alterations that can lead to autism (although there is disagreement).About Infant Jaundice
+So while the risk of long-lasting harm is low, the risks are so grave that infant jaundice still needs to be taken seriously and properly monitored and managed by both parents and pediatricians alike.
+If newborn jaundice is ignored and not treated, more serious cases occasionally develop into a very serious and even life-threatening situation.

-The yellowish substance called bilirubin is one of the main byproducts that is leftover from the continuous breakdown of red blood cells (hemolysis).
+The yellowish substance called bilirubin is one of the main byproducts that are leftover from the continuous breakdown of red blood cells (hemolysis).
 Unlike other byproducts of hemolysis, bilirubin is not reusable elsewhere in the body so it does not get recycled.
-In fact, bilirubin can actually be toxic to the body in high levels.
-This means that bilirubin leftover from the breakdown of red blood cells must be regularly disposed of.
+In fact, bilirubin can be toxic to the body at high levels.
+This means that bilirubin leftover from the breakdown of red blood cells must be regularly disposed.

 Jaundice in newborns is usually very easy to identify and diagnose.
-The first signs of newborn jaundice generally appears within the first 24 hours of life.
+The first signs of newborn jaundice generally appear within the first 24 hours of life.
 The condition and outward symptoms will gradually increase in severity over the next several days.
-In most normal cases the jaundice will start to disappear the following week.
+In most normal cases, jaundice will start to disappear the following week.

 The hallmark symptom of jaundice in babies and adults is yellowing of the skin and eyes.
 Bilirubin has a strong yellow pigmentation so as levels of it in the blood increase it begins to alter the baby's color.
 The skin will begin to display a yellowish tint which is first noticeable in the face and chest.
 The white area in the eyes will also become noticeably yellow.
 Additional symptoms of babies with jaundice may include: